dakuikui001/IS6752_IMDb_Top250_reviews/README.md

 ## License

 This project is for educational purposes.
-Please respect IMDB's terms of service and robots.txt when scraping data.